 The liquidity requirements under the Rule are consistent with the minimum standards for funding liquidity issued by the Basel Committee on Banking Supervision (BCBS) as part of its liquidity framework.
-A key objective of the BCBS liquidity framework is to promote short-term resilience of a bank's liquidity risk profile by ensuring that it has sufficient HQLA, such as central bank reserves and government and corporate debt, that can be converted easily and quickly to cash in an amount sufficient to survive a significant stress scenario lasting 30 days.
+A key objective of the BCBS liquidity framework is to promote short-term resilience of a bank's liquidity risk profile by ensuring that it has sufficient HQLA, such as central bank reserves and government and corporate debt that can be converted easily and quickly to cash in an amount sufficient to survive a significant stress scenario lasting 30 days.
 The Rule implements a quantitative liquidity requirement consistent with the LCR established by the BCBS.
-See the "Liquidity and Funding" section in Management's Discussion and Analysis to our second quarter 2019 Form 10-Q and our 2018 Form 10-K for additional information concerning regulatory liquidity rules applicable to us.
+See the "Liquidity Risk and Funding" section in Management's Discussion and Analysis to our 2020 Form 10-K for additional information concerning regulatory liquidity rules applicable to us.